marcodlk/bulkdata/README.rst

   ``list`` objects but can be serialized to a bulk data formatted string representing the card.

-* No explicit Bulk Data Card definitions are necessary beforehand.
+* No explicit Bulk Data Card definitions are necessary.

 * ``Deck`` objects represent a Bulk Data "Deck" containing Bulk Data Cards that can be added, edited, or deleted.